NoSloppy/Unlock_Savefiles/README.md

 The previous version is renamed .bak, and there’s a .old version of the tmp file.

 Please let me know if there’s any issues.
+*Note** MacOS first run only - Right-click and choose Open, then confirm you want to open it.
+It'll complain that I'm an "Unknown Developer" if you try to open normally by double clicking the .app.